jmathtech/User-Credential-Form-PHP/README.md

 }

 ```
-Code in the 'connect.php' file on Line 20 (first) & Line 9 (second).
+Found in the 'connect.php' file on Line 20 (first) & Line 9 (second).

 ### mysqli_connect | Utilizing the database connection to retrieve data